protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ## Cadence

-Like Solidity for Ethereum, we use [Cadence][cadence] to code smart contracts, transactions, and scripts for Flow.
-Cadence's design is inspired by [Rust][rust] and the *move semantic*.
-Basically, the runtime tracks when a resource is being *moved* from a variable to another variable and makes sure it can never be used twice in the program.
+Like Solidity for Ethereum, we use the [Cadence][cadence] language to code smart contracts, transactions, and scripts for Flow.
+Cadence's design is inspired by the [Rust][rust] and [Move][move] languages.
+In Cadence, the runtime tracks when a resource is being *moved* from a variable to another variable and makes sure it can never be used twice in the program.

 The three types of Cadence program you will be writing are [contracts](contract), [transactions][transaction], and [scripts][script].